ansys/pyadditive/doc/source/getting_started/index.rst

       # Activate it in Windows Powershell
       .venv\Scripts\Activate.ps1

+   If you require additional information on virtual environments, see `Creation of virtual environments
+   <https://docs.python.org/3/library/venv.html>`_ in the Python documentation.

 #.
 Install the required build system tools:

    .. code:: bash

       python -m pip install -U pip tox

 #.
-Verify your development installation by running:
+Verify your development installation:

     .. code:: bash